Daniel A. Rozansky

 - Obtained emergency injunction regarding improper foreclosure on intellectual property collateral.

-- Obtained multimillion-dollar writ of attachment on behalf of premiere radio networks regarding a dispute regarding advertising.
+- Obtained multimillion-dollar writ of attachment on behalf of Premiere Networks regarding a dispute regarding advertising.

 - Prevailed in a dispute over a client’s right to obtain tax refund arising out of production filmed in New Mexico.